canonical/curtin/doc/topics/storage.rst

 Curtin supports a user-configurable storage layout.
-This format lets users (including via MAAS) to customize their machines' storage configuration by creating partitions, RAIDs, LVMs, formating with file systems and setting mount points.
+This format lets users (including via MAAS) to customize their machines' storage configuration by creating partitions, RAIDs, LVMs, formatting with file systems and setting mount points.

 Custom storage configuration is handled by the ``block-meta custom`` command